xtkme/notes/drive04.txt.md

 ## Signs & Markings Questions

-Too many pictures.
+### !!Too many pictures.
 Check the website.
-They are easy though....
+They are easy though....!!